By guest blogger Jane Trueper, circa 2014. Last updated 11 November 2019.

 Imagine your last trip to the movies: what did you do when the previews came on?
 You may have heaved a sigh of exasperation at the sheer length of the preview portion, or maybe you showed up a few minutes late, knowing you had ample time before the main feature began.
 Chances are, though, that if you saw even a couple of the previews, you nudged your friend at least once and whispered, “I want to see that!”
 Movie producers are masters of marketing.
 They begin promoting films months in advance, often before the movie is even completed.

 So how do you build anticipation for your eBook?
 For starters, you should tell people you’re writing it.
 Announce it to friends and family, yes, but your reach should extend well beyond that.
 If you have a website, dedicate a page to your upcoming book.
 Consider having a cover designed to include a compelling visual accompanying your description of the main plot line and major characters.
-Perhaps most importantly, include a link to sign up for a mailing list so interested readers can be notified when your book makes its official debut.
+Perhaps most importantly, include a link to sign up for an email mailing list so interested readers can be notified when your book makes its official debut.
+MailChimp.com offers free mailing list services for up to 2000 subscribers.

 No website?
 Consider setting up a website exclusively to market your new eBook.
 You might want to hire a professional for this – after all, you’re a writer, not a programmer!
 A website doesn’t have to be a huge, complex undertaking.
 It can be as simple as a few pages: One announcing your book’s release date with a grab-the-reader synopsis of the book (the type of thing you’d see on the inside flap of a hardcover book), a page providing a short biography of you as the author, and a contact page, so people can get in touch with you privately.
 Don’t forget a link to the mailing list mentioned above!